shuaib-code/copy_paste_helper/README.md

 2️⃣ **Follow On-Screen Instructions**

-- The script will guide you through the installation process.
-It will download the executable, install it in the appropriate directory, and configure it to run at startup.
+- The script will install and configure the app to run at startup.

-🔹 _This method directly installs the application from the script hosted on GitHub without needing to download the file manually.
-It’s a fast and easy way to set up the application with minimal steps._

 ---